[do_widget text Update: The Happy Manifesto shortlisted for CMI award. And now you can get 25% off!]

 So will people know how to choose a manager?
 Well, if it was about judging strategic awareness, it might be tough.
 But if its about whether a manager shows interest, trusts and empowers you and is a good coach for you – then I’d say most people will be able to judge that, and that’s what we find in practice.

 This is one of the best kept secrets out there.
 It is not common practice yet but there are some companies that let do people choose their managers.
 I would argue it is one of the cheapest ways out there to improve the motivation and productivity of your people.
 Imagine how your working life would have been different if, at key moments, you could have chosen your manager.

 Let’s say you get into work and find a note saying your manager wants to see you at 2pm.
 Does that leave you in eager anticipation, looking forward to the one-to-one attention you are about to get?
 Because it should do.

 So hands up those who would like to be able to choose their manager?
 Well, that is xxxx [was about two thirds]

 We can change the way things are.
 We can create workplaces where people are happy and fulfilled and are able to choose the manager best able to support and challenge them.
 Please join me in working to change the way we work.
-[Check out the Happy Manifesto site and sign up to the commitment to be a happy workplace.]
+[Check out the Happy Manifesto site to download your free copy of my book, the Happy Manifesto.]